-Assessment of people with learning difficulties and disabilities in police custody
+Assessment of people with intellectual disability and learning difficulties in police custody

-Dec 2024 Review date Dec 2027 - check www.fflm.ac.uk for latest updates
+Dec 2024 Review date Dec 2027 - check www.fflm.ac.uk for latest update

 The medico-legal guidelines and recommendations published by the Faculty are for general information only.
 Appropriate specific advice should be sought from your medical defence organisation or professional association.
 The Faculty has one or more senior representatives of the MDOs on its Board, but for the avoidance of doubt, endorsement of the medico-legal guidelines or recommendations published by the Faculty has not been sought from any of the medical defence organisations.